Felspar/io/README.md

 }
 ```

-This only works for IOPs (directly APIs on the warden).
+This only works for IOPs (direct APIs on the warden).
 Compound convenience APIs will always throw exceptions. *felspar-io* uses *felspar-exception* in order to track source code locations for errors thrown -- this means the call site of the IO API will be in the exception `what()` string.

 ### Wardens